Allegheny-Computer-Science-100-S2020/cs100-S2020-inclass-starter/README.md

 - The file CompareInputValues.java exists in the src/main/java/inclass directory
 - The file ComputeAverage.java exists in the src/main/java/inclass directory
 - The file ComputeGasMileage.java exists in the src/main/java/inclass directory
+- The file ComputeMultiples.java exists in the src/main/java/inclass directory
+- The file DisplayStars.java exists in the src/main/java/inclass directory
 - The file ExploreDataTypes.java exists in the src/main/java/inclass directory
 - The file PerformStringMutation.java exists in the src/main/java/inclass directory
 - The PerformStringMutation.java in src/main/java/inclass has exactly 0 of the `Add Your Name Here` fragment